Mama Kin

 "Mama Kin" is a song by American hard rock band Aerosmith, which appears on their 1973 self-titled debut album.
 The song was written by lead singer Steven Tyler.
 It was a staple of Aerosmith concerts and appeared on several live albums.

 Music and lyrics

 The song comprises a basic guitar riff, with a strong rhythm backbeat which comes in between lyrics in the verse and throughout the bridge.
 There are also saxophones interspersed throughout the song.

 Aerosmith biographer Richard Bienstock described "Mama Kin" as an "uptempo barn-burner with a distinct glam flavor."
 Music historian Andrew Grant Jackson claimed that the "hyped-up pace" of the song reflected Aerosmith's "anxious youth."

-Jackson described the song as "the first of Tyler's many installments about a poor gypsy's battle to find piece of mind in the face of grueling obstacles like groupies and pot, hoping he won't have to go back on the wagon and work for his dad."
+Jackson described the song as "the first of Tyler's many installments about a poor gypsy's battle to find peace of mind in the face of grueling obstacles like groupies and pot, hoping he won't have to go back on the wagon and work for his dad."

 The lyrics “Bald as an egg at 18, and working for your daddy’s a drag” were a reference to Aerosmith's road manager Mark Lehman.